yopox/mdbg/README.md

     3. third item
 ```

-The indentations can be whether four spaces or a tabulation but every item has to be idented even the first.
+The indentations can be four spaces or a tabulation but each item has to be idented.

 ### Links